TL;DR:

 After testing

-• Test completion report: Covers the testing scope, product quality, and lessons discovered.
+- Test completion report: Summarizes testing scope, results, product quality, and key lessons learned.

 Image: Organize and structure reusable test cases in folders, create agile test plans, and track test execution progress in TestRail.